ParallelMaths/parallel/pages/7-29-mathematical-timeline.md

 The terrific Mathigon website has loads of great material, including a timeline showing the great mathematicians of past centuries.
 Visit the [timeline](https://mathigon.org/timeline){target="_blank"} (click and it will open up in a new tab) and answer the three questions below. __Just enter the name given in the plum box__.

 ::: problem id=1_1 marks=2
-__1.1__ Looking at mathematicians from the BC era (who lived more than 2,000 years ago), who wrote ELEMENTS and was know as the father of geometry?
+__1.1__ Looking at mathematicians from the BC era (who lived more than 2,000 years ago), what is the first name of the mathematician who wrote ELEMENTS and was know as the father of geometry?

 <input type="text" solution="EUCLID"/>
 :::

 ::: problem id=1_2 marks=2
-__1.2__ Looking at mathematicians from 0 to 1000, who lived in Alexandria and constructed astrolabes and hydrometers?
+__1.2__ Looking at mathematicians from 0 to 1000, what is the name of the mathematician who lived in Alexandria and constructed astrolabes and hydrometers?

 <input type="text" solution="HYPATIA"/>
 :::

 ::: problem id=1_3 marks=2
-__1.3__ Looking at mathematicians from 0 to 1000 (who lived more than 2,000 years ago), who was called the father of algebra?
+__1.3__ Looking at mathematicians from 0 to 1000, who was called the father of algebra?

 * [ ] Hypatia
 * [ ] Aryabhata